petzku/Aegisub-Scripts/README.md

 Goes through the entire script, adding `\q2` to any lines with manual line breaks (`\N`), removing `\q2` from one-liners that don't have manual line breaks, and flagging any two-liners without manual line breaks.

+Might not always be 100% accurate, though in most usage should only flag false positives rather than negatives.
+Main problems are in cases where libass and vsfilter disagree on line wrapping (thus far, I've had the script always match vsfilter output where this differs from libass).
+Does not care about tags in the line (other than `\q2`).
+Obviously `\fscx` would affect line width, but sometimes simply `\i1` can do so as well.
+I may eventually add support for inline tag handling.

 ### Clip Size

 Tells you the distances between points in a vector clip on the selected line.
 The utility of this is debatable, but I find it useful to quickly compare sizes of similar signs or text in different parts of the video.